Karsten Warholm wins the 300 meter hurdle race at Diamond League in Oslo, Norway and sets a new world record.

 © Daniel Tengs / Red Bull Content Pool

-Steeplechase, a version of hurdles, involves two types of barriers: hurdles and water jumping.
-There are 2,500 meter and 4,000 meter steeplechase races; the former has 18 barriers and five water jumps, while the latter has 28 barriers and seven water jumps.
-Barrier height varies between men’s and women’s races.
-Inspired by the steeplechase rides done traditionally on horseback, the race entered the world stage in 1900.
+Steeplechase, a long-distance version of hurdles, involves runners leaping over two barriers during a race: one hurdle and one water jump.
+There are 3,000m and 4,000m steeplechase races and barrier height varies between men's and women's races.
+Inspired by the traditional steeplechase horse events, the race entered the world stage in 1900.

 Relays